Skip to content

 Where do you find these keywords?

 Start where partners already talk, then validate with a volume tool.
-The richest sources are often free:
+The richest sources are usually free:

-• Google autocomplete and “People also ask” for “[category] affiliate program” — these surface the exact phrasings real people use.
+• Google autocomplete and “People also ask” for “[category] affiliate program” — they surface the exact phrasings real people use.

-• Competitor recruiting pages and affiliate directories — note the categories and modifiers they target.
+• Competitor recruiting pages and affiliate directories — steal the categories and modifiers they target.

-• Communities where affiliates gather (subreddits, Discords, forums) — the language there is your keyword raw material.
+• Communities where affiliates gather — subreddits, Discords, forums — where the language is your raw keyword material.

-• Your own support and partner inboxes — the questions prospects ask are FAQ keywords waiting to be published.
+• Your own support and partner inboxes — the questions prospects ask are FAQ keywords waiting to be written up.

-• A keyword tool (Search Console, Ahrefs, Semrush, or even Google Keyword Planner) to attach rough volume and difficulty.
+• A keyword tool — Search Console, Ahrefs, Semrush, even Google Keyword Planner — to attach rough volume and difficulty.

 How do you prioritize the list?

 Prioritize by intent first, then by the gap between volume and difficulty.
-Branded terms are always worth owning because the page should rank anyway and the searcher is ready to apply.
-After that, chase category and comparison terms where the competing pages are weak — thin directory listings or outdated roundups are easy to outrank with a well-structured page.
-Feature-qualified long-tail terms (“recurring”, “lifetime”, “no minimum payout”) are the sweet spot: low difficulty, clear intent, and they let you state concrete program terms that convert.
+Branded terms are always worth owning — the page should rank anyway and the searcher is ready to apply.
+After that, chase category and comparison terms where the competing pages are weak: thin directory listings and outdated roundups are easy to outrank with a well-structured page.
+Feature-qualified long-tail terms (“recurring”, “lifetime”, “no minimum payout”) are the sweet spot — low difficulty, clear intent, and they let you state concrete program terms that convert.

 The best recruiting keyword is the one a partner types the moment they decide to monetize.
 Find that phrase, own the page that answers it, and the program markets itself.